Mining Architectural Information: A Systematic Mapping Study: Results

 Dedicated tools are developed for specifically mining architectural information.
 We found that dedicated tools have two levels of automation (i.e., automatically and semi-automatically) and have been applied in different types of tasks (e.g., clustering) for mining architectural information from various sources.
 Thus, similar to what we did when analyzing architectural information mining approaches, we utilized a two-level categorization to categorize the dedicated tools for mining architectural information.
-At the first level, we divided these tools in three high-level categories based on the level of automation: (1) \textit{automatic} (81\%, 30 out of 37 tools) (see Table \ref{SammazationOfAutomaticTools}) and (2) \textit{semi-automatic} (18.9\%, 7 out of 37 tools) (see Table \ref{SammazationOfSemi-automaticTools}).
-At the second level, we further categorized the dedicated tools in three categories based on different types of tasks in mining architectural information: (1) \textit{architectural information classification} (35.1\%, 13 out of 37 tools), (2) \textit{architectural information clustering} (32.4\%, 12 out of 37 tools), and (3) \textit{architectural information retrieval} (29.7\%, 11 out of 37 tools).
+At the first level, we divided these tools in three high-level categories based on the level of automation: (1) \textit{automatic} (82\%, 32 out of 39 tools) and (2) \textit{semi-automatic} (17.9\%, 7 out of 39 tools) (see the Automatic Tools and Semi-automatic Tools sheets in the Supplementary Material \citep{dataset}).
+At the second level, we further categorized the dedicated tools in three categories based on different types of tasks in mining architectural information: (1) \textit{architectural information classification} (35.9\%, 14 out of 39 tools), (2) \textit{architectural information clustering} (38.5\%, 15 out of 39 tools), and (3) \textit{architectural information retrieval} (25.6\%, 10 out of 39 tools).
 Moreover, to help and ease the applicability of these approaches in practice, we also present the sources that the proposed approaches can be applied on.
-The detail information about the dedicated tools is shown in Table \ref{SammazationOfAutomaticTools} and Table \ref{SammazationOfSemi-automaticTools}, which list the categories of different tasks in mining architectural information, tool names, source used, mined architectural information, URL link, descriptions, and the relevant studies in which these dedicated tools were proposed.
+The detail information about the dedicated tools is shown in the Automatic Tools and Semi-automatic Tools sheets in the Supplementary Material \citep{dataset}.
+Specifically, these sheets list the categories of different tasks in mining architectural information, tool names, sources used, mined architectural information, URL links, and the relevant studies in which these dedicated tools were proposed.
 Note that, the results in the “URL link” column were collected from the selected studies.
 Moreover, it is worth noting that some URL links of the tools were not accessible when we conducted this SMS.
 Therefore we provide the links of these tools with a note “Not accessible”.
 On the other hand “Not provided” means that the selected study does not provide a URL link to the proposed tool.